Nutrabalance Is a Gimmick

 The Bottom Line

 No computerized analysis based on blood chemistry profiles, hair analysis, urinalysis, saliva tests, or a symptom questionnaire can provide a legitimate basis for identifying "metabolic types" or for making supplement recommendations.
 Nutrabalance reports are filled with nonsense and recommend useless products that can cost thousands of dollars per year.
-If you encounter a practitioner who uses the Nutrabalance system, please ask the state licensing board to investigate and e-mail a copy of your complaint to me.
+The Nutrabalance Web site is still online, but I can't tell whether the company is still in business.
+If you encounter a practitioner who still uses the Nutrabalance system, please ask the state licensing board to investigate and e-mail a copy of your complaint to me.

 - Shusterman MD, Montante JR. The science and art of nutritional therapy: Vitamin and glandular supplements.
 The American Chiropractor, Aug 1984, pp 13-15.